 An unfertilised egg contains a unique combination of 50% of the queen's genes and develops into a haploid drone, (male).

-A fertilized egg can develop into either a worker or a virgin queen depending on how the larva is fed.
+A fertilized egg can develop into either a worker, (sterile female), or a virgin queen depending on how the larva is fed.

 For the first two days, all larvae are fed a diet of royal jelly.
 Beginning the third day, worker larvae are fed honey, pollen and water, while the larvae destined to become queens continue to receive royal jelly throughout their larval lives.

 Workers have various duties depending on age and time of year but broadly basic work is divided into foraging, housework, nursery work and guarding.

 Drones only function is to try and mate with Virgin Queens, otherwise they are freeloaders simply moving from colony to colony taking their free food.

 A new Queen will be required either to replace an old or unsatisfactory Queen, a Queen that has been killed or when the colony is preparing to swarm.